Configuration

 }

-}Severity values: "off", "warn", "error", or numeric 0, 1, 2.
+}Severity values: "off", "warn", "error".
+Numeric values 0, 1, 2 are accepted but deprecated — run design-lint migrate to convert them to string equivalents.
 Many rules accept options; see the rule reference.

 Plugins